 When a loved one has died, Hospice of Jackson County bereavement staff provide guidance, comfort, and support.
 Help is given to families and individuals by offering ways to cope and navigate their grief journey.
 It is important that we allow ourselves and others to grieve, remembering that each one of us grieves differently.
-But, grieve, we must!
+But grieve we must!
 Some emotions we may experience during grief include sadness, anger, guilt, helplessness, and loneliness.
 People may need reassurance that these are normal, though painful, feelings.

 Click Here for: The Challenges of Loss

 The following services and resources are made available to anyone working through the grief associated with the death of a loved one.
-Services are provided to you at no cost, regardless of hospice involvement.
+Services are provided for you at no cost, regardless of hospice involvement.

 Periodic Mailing Offering*